What Your Customers Don’t Know About Financing and Leasing (but Should)

 Complex rules and regulations abound in the financial world, and starting a small business or side hustle introduces a whole new set of risks to navigate.
 Many entrepreneurs subsequently find themselves overwhelmed with information and unsure of how best to build their dreams.
-Here’s how you can guide customers through some of the key differences between traditional commercial financing and point-of-sale equipment financing.
+Here’s how you can guide customers through some of the key differences between traditional commercial financing and point-of-sale equipment leasing.

 Manual Underwriting vs. Algorithmic Underwriting

-One difference your customer will notice right away is the length (and pain) of the approval process for a traditional loan versus Clicklease’s algorithm-driven approval.
-Most bank loans require human underwriters, who assess an applicant’s time in business, credit score, income, and any other factors that could impact their ability to repay the loan.
 Underwriters charge a fee for their time and expertise.
 Because of this, it doesn’t make sense for most banks to offer loans less than $15,000—they have to cover the cost of originating both approved and rejected loan applications, as well as paying the underwriter.
 All of these additional costs are baked into the terms of the loan itself.
 Finally, underwriters require time to gather, read, and evaluate information pertinent to the loan, and approvals can take weeks.

 Outside Collateral vs. Self Collateral